- <div style="background-image:url(/live/image/gid/74/width/1600/height/300/crop/1/30080_summer.rev.1452186498.jpg)"/>

 Led by Dr. Rebecca Graff, students in SOAN 205 will serve as field crew for an archaeological excavation at the 1856 Gray House in Chicago’s Old Irving Park neighborhood.
 Known for his vocal stand against slavery, John Gray was the first Republican Sheriff of Cook County (1858-1860).
 In the years after his death, popular narratives arose designating his former home a station on the Underground Railroad.

 City On The Make, City In The Dirt

 “Urban archaeology allows us to bring the past to light in ways that inform our present understandings of our great American cities,” said Graff.

 “Chicago deserves to have its stories told before we lose them to construction and development.
 This initiative will help people to understand the history right under their feet, informing the daily lives of Chicagoans past, present, and future.”

 Archaeological Field School introduces students to the discipline of archaeology, with an emphasis on fieldwork and excavation.
 Students will serve as the field crew on an archaeological dig in Chicago, with lectures, readings, workshops, and field trips providing the theoretical and historical context for the archaeological methods.
 Students will learn excavation, recording, laboratory and analytical techniques via some traditional coursework but, most significantly, through participation.
 Students will have the opportunity to experiment with these techniques, discuss the implications of their findings, and compare them with the research and ideas of professional archaeologists.

 First priority is given to Lake Forest College students.
-Non- Lake Forest College students will be sent additional information upon selecting this course.
+Non- Lake Forest College students will be sent additional information upon selecting this course during the registration process.